apcl-research/jam/README.md

     --q90testfids-file: funcom Java methods test set ID files
     --fundats-file: Name of Java methods raw code files; It's a dictionary file with key = function id and values = raw code

   You will need to download q90testfids.pkl for Java methods' ID on test set and fundats-j1.pkl as Java methods' raw code.
 You can download these two files in [apcl/jm52m](https://huggingface.co/datasets/apcl/jm52m) repository.
-You may want to refere to [Dataset](#dataset) section to see how to download these files with the script that we release.
+You may want to refer to [Dataset](#dataset) section to see how to download these files with the script that we release.

 You can run the following command to generate 13 millions Stackoverflow posts data.
   ```